barrymoore/spikely/README.md

 understands genetic concepts such as inheritance, penetrance and population attributable risk and allele population frequency and allows those parameters to be specified in a configuration file.
-Note that currently only cohort spiking is implimented.
+Note that currently only cohort and trio spiking is implimented.

 ## Functions:

 ```
 help
+cohort
+trio

+# For future developement
 duo
-trio
 quartet1
 quartet2
 pedigree
-cohort
 ```